gauravvjn/gauravvjn.github.io/content/articles/building-a-simple-blockchain-in-python.md

 date: 2019-06-03
 category: Python
 tags: bitcoin, blockchain, cryptocurrency, ethereum, virtualcurrency
-Authors: Gaurav Jain
+authors: Gaurav Jain
-Summary:
+summary:
-coverImage: /images/blockchain-1-cover.png
+coverimage: /images/blockchain-1-cover.png
 ---

 Since Bitcoin boom, Everybody is losing their mind, and as a result of that, we have another Cool Kid in the town, **BLOCKCHAIN**.